 Who is eligible for the Employee Retention Credit?

 - Operations were partially or fully stopped due to a shutdown order from a government entity; or

-- Gross receipts for the quarter are less than 50% of what they were last year in the same quarter.
+- Gross receipts for the quarter are less than 20% (starting January 1, 2021) of what they were last year in the same quarter.
 Once gross receipts go above 80% of a comparable quarter in 2019, you are no longer able to qualify after the end of that quarter.

 What does this credit cover?

-The credit covers $10,000 of qualified wages per employee, at a maximum payroll tax credit of $5,000 per employee.
+The credit covers $10,000 of qualified wages per employee per quarter, at a maximum payroll tax credit of $7,000 (starting January 1, 2021).
 The credit is determined based on the amount of employment taxes paid by an employer on qualified wages paid for the calendar quarter.
 The qualified wages used for the credit cannot be counted for purposes of the paid family and medical leave or the work opportunity credit.